dreispt/anygrate/README.rst

 ----------------

 The different steps before migration are the following.
-All of them are important for the migration to be successful:
+All of them are important for the migration to be successful and should be done on the target db:

 - Create a clean target database without demo data, using the latest migrated code
 - Install the expected modules